You have voted!

 * * *

 Look forward to a diverse, entertaining and experimental festival week with over 20 queer short and feature-length films.
-This year there will again be a solidary price system, where you decide how much you want to and can pay.
+This year there will again be a solidarity-based pricing system, where you decide how much you want to and can pay.
 In this way, we want to offer as many people as possible cultural participation and a space to feel welcome.

 In preparation for our anniversary, we are removing the subtitle “gay-lesbian-trans* film festival in Bremen” this year.
 We feel that the queer community and ourselves as a team are no longer adequately described by these three categories and are reducing the title to the essentials: queerfilm festival.
 We would be happy to discuss this with you – get in touch with us!